natyusha/ShokoRelay.bundle/README.md

 **Usage:**
 - Run in a terminal `force-metadata.py` to remove empty collections, normalise collection sort titles, rename negative seasons and add original titles in Plex.
-- Append the argument "full" `force-metadata.py full` if you want to do a time consuming full metadata clean up.
+- Append the "dance" flag (-d or --dance) if you want to do a time consuming full metadata clean up (Plex dance).
+  - This will ask for (Y/N) confirmation for each configured library.

 > :warning: **Important**
-> In "full" mode you must wait until the Plex activity queue is fully completed before advancing to the next step (with the enter key) or this will not function correctly.
+> In "dance" mode you must wait until the Plex activity queue is fully completed before advancing to the next step (with the enter key) or this will not function correctly.
 > - You can tell if Plex is done by looking at the library in the desktop/web client or checking the logs in your "PMS Plugin Logs" folder for activity.
 > - This may take a significant amount of time to complete with a large library so it is recommended to run the first step overnight.

+- All operations including a dance can be limited to select titles with the "-t" flag (force-metadata.py -t "TITLE")
+- Confirmation prompts can be bypassed by adding the "force" flag (-f or --force).

 **Behaviour:**
 - This script will ignore locked fields/posters assuming that the user wants to keep them intact.